-Except as otherwise expressly permitted by law, the bill prohibits a person from conducting, or participating in the conduct of, a casino game without first obtaining a license under the Casino Law, and provides that: (1) a violation is a fifth degree felony on the first offense and a fourth degree felony for subsequent offenses and (2) premises used or occupied in violation of this provision constitute a nuisance subject to abatement.
+Except as otherwise expressly permitted by law, the bill prohibits a person from conducting, or participating in the conduct of, a casino game without first obtaining a license under the Casino Law, and provides that: (1) a violation is a first degree misdemeanor on the first offense and a fifth degree felony for subsequent offenses and (2) premises used or occupied in violation of this provision constitute a nuisance subject to abatement.

 The bill adds using or occupying premises for gambling in violation of the prohibition on conducting an illegal casino game to the offenses that may lead to a person being guilty of operating a gambling house.
-The bill also adds to this offense recklessly permitting a premises to be used or occupied for gambling in violation of that prohibition or operating a casino gaming operation in which wagering is conducted or is to be conducted in a manner other than the manner required under the Casino Law.
-The bill increases the penalty for operating a gambling house from a first degree misdemeanor on the first offense and a fifth degree felony for a subsequent offense to a fifth degree felony for a first offense and a fourth degree felony for subsequent offenses.
+The bill changes the mental state and adds to this offense knowingly permitting a premises to be used or occupied for gambling in violation of that prohibition or operating a casino gaming operation in which wagering is conducted or is to be conducted in a manner other than the manner required under the Casino Law.